jimhigson/oboe.js/writing/main/5_Implementation.md

 whereas `closeobject` and `closearray` remove them.
 Internally, the event handlers are created from the combination of a smaller number of more basic handlers since Oboe is largely indiscriminate regarding the type of nodes found in the JSON.
-Clarinet fires `valuefound` when it encounters a String or Number.
+Clarinet emits the `value` event when it encounters a String or Number.
-Because primative nodes are always leaves these are internally handled as a node which instantaneously starts and ends, expressed programmatically as the functional composition of the `nodeFound` and `curNodeFinished` handlers.
+Because primitive nodes are always leaves these are internally handled as a node which instantaneously starts and ends, expressed programmatically as the functional composition of the `nodeFound` and `curNodeFinished` handlers.